hyperoceanic/marks-docs/docs/People/onboarding.md

 * Arrange a twice-daily 30 minute catch up session - first thing and last thing* High-frequency 1:1s* Book a room.
 * Review their calendar with them, making sure you've invited them to all of the repeating items they need to be at.
 * Review your 'first task' that you worked out last week, with them and their onboarding buddy, who will ideally be able to pair with them on it* Make sure that the buddy knows they're taking the back seat.
-* Set the goal of completing all of the HR stuff that the new joiner needs to do* There will be several hours worth of videos to watch.
+* Set the goal of completing all of the HR stuff that the new joiner needs to do.
+There will be several hours worth of videos to watch.
 * Feed back up the totem pole regarding how day 1 went.

 ## Day 2